 Click here for a wealth of information about strategic planning for nonprofits.

-If you decide that your organization would benefit from guidance from a facilitator, consider what is offered by the ABA Division for Bar Services.
+If you decide that your organization would benefit from guidance from a facilitator, consider what is offered by the ABA Center for Bar Leadership.

 Even the most beautifully crafted strategic plan is of little value if it is not frequently referenced.